rach7777/monax-may/content/blog/2019/2019-02-22-meet-the-marmots-tobias-hofmeister-business-analyst.md

 author:    "Rachel Davidson, Senior Marketing Associate"

 # excerpt is used for the text below the title when we share and also is the summary of the post on https://monax.io/blog
-excerpt:   "This is a series of posts where each of our hardworking [marmots](https://monax.io/blog/2019/02/03/from-doug-to-burrow-to-marmota-prime...monax-loves-marmots/)* have a chance to talk about themselves - what they get up to at Monax and in their wider habitats - so you can understand a bit more about the folks who bring the Monax vision to life."
+excerpt:   "This is a series of posts where each of our hardworking marmots* has a chance to talk about themselves - what they get up to at Monax and in their wider habitats - so you can understand a bit more about the folks who bring the Monax vision to life."

 # this image should be stored in /content/blog/images/YEAR/.
 It will appear as a thumbnail on any listings,
 # as well as at the top of the post itself